authlete/authlete-java-common/README.md

 provided by Authlete, you can build a _DB-less_ authorization server.
-"DB-less" here means that you don't have to prepare a database server that stores authorization data (e.g. access tokens), settings of authorization servers and settings of client applications because they are stored in the Authlete server on cloud.
+"DB-less" here means that you don't have to prepare a database server that stores authorization data (e.g. access tokens), settings of authorization servers and settings of client applications.
+These data are stored in the Authlete server on cloud.

 [java-oauth-server][6] is the reference implementation of an authorization